Our Lost & Found Services

 The first few days your pet is lost are most important.
 However, sometimes pets are found even after months of searching!

 One of the most common reasons a pet will stray from home is because it is not spayed or neutered.
 Spaying or neutering your pet will eliminate your pet’s reproductive instincts and, therefore, decrease the chances of it straying from home to search for a mate.
-If you are interested in utilizing the Low Cost Spay/Neuter Clinic, please contact us for more information or to schedule an appointment.

 Bring it to The Anti-Cruelty Society or to the nearest animal shelter as soon as possible.